What is Cremation?

 Educate yourself to make the right decision for your family

-The more you know and understand about your options and about the cremation process compared to a traditional burial, the easier it will be to make the right the decision.
+The more you know and understand about your options and about the cremation process compared to a traditional burial, the easier it will be to make the right decision.
 Although often a difficult topic, it is helpful to talk about it with family and to research the options you have with local crematoriums and funeral parlors.
 Educate yourself about the costs associated with both traditional burial and cremation as well as other aspects of planning a memorial service.
 The more learn now, the more prepared you will be at this difficult time.

 Although the modern cremation process is far less personal than many years ago, it has become very efficient.
 Technology has enabled the procedure to be reduced to about two hours, depending upon the facility and equipment used.
 The crematorium may be incorporated as part of the funeral home or may be an independent facility.
 Embalming is not required unless a public viewing is planned prior to cremation and/or it is a legal requirement (certain circumstances only).

-The chamber, also called the retort, is designed and made to withstand the necessary extremely high temperatures.
-Made out of masonry brick, the walls and ceilings of this chamber are fire-resistant and heat retaining.
+The chamber also called the retort, is designed and made to withstand the necessary extremely high temperatures.
+Made out of masonry brick, the walls and ceilings of this chamber are fire-resistant and heat-retaining.
 The door of the chamber is approximately 6 inches thick.
 The burners are typically fueled by natural gas or propane to generate temperatures up to 2000 degrees Fahrenheit.

 The cremation process

 The process of human cremation should take between one and two hours, depending upon the facility and technology used.
-After the one to two hours of the cremation, it takes about an hour for the chamber to cool.
+After one to two hours of the cremation, it takes about an hour for the chamber to cool.
 The remains, which now consist of dried bone fragments, are taken from the chamber and the operator passes a magnet over them to remove any bits of metal, such as jewelry or surgical devices.
 The bone fragments are run through a processor, which pulverizes them into the cremains, or more commonly, the ashes.
-The ashes are placed in the urn supplied by the family or, if no urn is supplied, a sturdy container provided by the crematorium and given back to the family.
+The ashes are placed in the urn supplied by the family or if no urn is supplied, a sturdy container is provided by the crematorium and given back to the family.
 Urns vary widely in style and can be made from a variety of materials, such as wood, ceramic, bronze, stone, and other materials.
 Depending upon the wishes of the deceased and family, the ashes may be kept by a family member, buried, or scattered somewhere meaningful.

 Environmental Impact of cremation